VoronDesign/VoronUsers/printer_mods/Long/Mantis_Dual_5015/STLs/readme.md

      - China - Chain_Anchor_v3.2.stl
    - Umbilical Mount - Umbilical_Mount_v2.stl
    - Also see the usermods for other potential options.
+ - Duct_Brace_v1.0.stl can be used to connect the upper duct arms together (notes in final_assembly.md of the readme).
  - Gantry or bed extrusion mag probe dock.
    - Gantry
      - Magprobe_Gantry_Extrusion_Mount_by_JosAr_v1.stl